 In other words, this new conservatism recognizes the claims of all the peoples to belong to that nation of nations, the United States of America.

-Each head of this vision is connected to each other, and each is justified by the others, and each begins with the manifesto of Edmund Burke, the Cassandra that hurled a prophetic curse at the French Revolution.
-In 1790 he predicted it would end in tyranny, at the hands of “sophisters, economists, and calculators,”10 and he was right: the mechanistic philosophy and practice of the French revolutionaries must end in horror and the gallows,11 and it did.
+Each head of this vision is connected to the others, and each is justified by the others, and each begins with the manifesto of Edmund Burke, the Cassandra that hurled a prophetic curse at the French Revolution.
+In 1790 he predicted it would end in tyranny, at the hands of “sophisters, economists, and calculators,”10 and he was right: the mechanistic philosophy and practice of the French revolutionaries must have ended in horror and the gallows,11 and it did.

 We minimize force because the principle and daily practice of limited government is the bulwark against tyranny.
 We believe that government is force, and that the government that governs least governs best not least because it uses less force.
 We believe that limited government with its separation of powers, its rights and its laws that restrict the powers of government, is a defense in depth against the powerful.
 Just as a small country well supplied with defensive works and obstacles can make life very expensive for a powerful invading army, so the defensive works of law and custom can provide shelter against the hurricane of fire from the shock troops of the great powers in the land.
 The powerful always get to have an advantage over the weak, but we can limit the power of the powerful if we separate powers, both in government and in the wider society.

 We encourage human flourishing because to live is to grow and flower, to fruit and seed, and then to fade away.
 All the paraphernalia of human life, whatever else they might mean, come down to life and its recurrent rhythms.
 We conservatives believe that the best way to encourage flourishing is by voluntary social cooperation.
 We believe this partly from language, from the understanding that the root of “social” and “society” is the Latin “socius,” meaning “companion.”
 We believe this partly from experience, from the record of the voluntary social cooperation in the economy of the last two hundred years.
 We believe this partly from faith.
 We believe that friendliness is a good thing, capable of infinite extension, and force is a bad thing, for use only in emergency.

 That’s the agenda for the new conservative, an American manifesto to conjure up a vision of life after liberalism.
 The question is what to do about it.
 As conservatives, we do not believe in root and branch change to the United States, the “fundamental transformation” sought by President Obama.
 We believe in practical, sensible change.
 And that means change first of all in the moral/cultural realm of American life, a kind of Great Awakening, just as the movement against plantation slavery erupted as a moral movement in the late 18th century.
-From the moral/cultural sector change will come, as a harvest comes from a sowing, complementary changes in the politics and the economy of this nation, so that people will again say to each other in America, as Ronald Reagan once said, that “you and I have a rendezvous with destiny” in “this, the last best hope of man on earth.”12 And they will go to their rest knowing that America will always be a beacon, “a magnet for all who must have freedom, for all the pilgrims from all the lost places who are hurtling through the darkness, toward home.”13
+From the movement in the moral/cultural sector change will come to the other sectors as a harvest comes from a sowing, complementary changes in the politics and the economy of this nation, so that people will again say to each other in America, as Ronald Reagan once said, that “you and I have a rendezvous with destiny” in “this, the last best hope of man on earth.”12 And they will go to their rest knowing that America will always be a beacon, “a magnet for all who must have freedom, for all the pilgrims from all the lost places who are hurtling through the darkness, toward home.”13

 1George Eliot, Letter to Charles Bray, July 5, 1859.